 As ageless brand representatives, mascots serve as brand amplifiers that help a target audience to develop a closer relationship with a business.

-Developing a Mascot for Your Small Business
+Key Guidelines for Developing a Mascot for Your Small Business

 - Do you want a nostalgic-based mascot or one that is more modern?